buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcSurfaceTexture.md

 </ul>
 </li>
 </ul>
-> NOTE&nbsp; The definitions of texturing within this standard have been developed in dependence on the texture component of X3D.
+> NOTE  The definitions of texturing within this standard have been developed in dependence on the texture component of X3D.
 See ISO/IEC 19775-1.2:2008 X3D Architecture and base components Edition 2, Part 1, 18 Texturing component for the definitions in the international standard.

-> HISTORY&nbsp; New entity in IFC2x2.
+> HISTORY  New entity in IFC2x2.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Attribute TextureType replaces by _Mode_, attributes _Parameter_ and _MapsTo_ aded, new inverse attribute _UsedInStyle_.
+> IFC4 CHANGE  Attribute TextureType replaces by _Mode_, attributes _Parameter_ and _MapsTo_ aded, new inverse attribute _UsedInStyle_.

 ## Attributes